rdenadai/rdenadai.com.br/static/pages/essays/28/README.md

 It is clear that the implementation is basic and this does not allow us to go very deep into how we nest our functions, especially when we use `map` and `filter`.

-In such cases, you would need to wrap the functions inside a `lambda`, for example:
+In such cases, you would need to wrap the functions inside a `lambda`.

 ```python
 @pipe